PGY-1 Managed Care Pharmacy Residency Program

 - Official university transcript from a PharmD program at an ACPE-accredited school or university

 Program News & Updates

-Interviews will be conducted remotely for the 2021-2022 residency program year as recommended by ASHP.
-To learn more about the program, join us virtually in 2020 at AMCP NEXUS and/or ASHP Midyear.
+To learn more about the program, join in-person at AMCP NEXUS and/or virtually at ASHP Midyear.

 The OSU Health Plan Pharmacy Residency program is located on The Ohio State University campus, with the main office located on Ackerman Road.
 Our residents benefit from close access to popular Columbus locations, like the Short North, Arena District, Grandview Heights, and easy highway access to many surrounding suburbs.
 Learn more about making Central Ohio home.